wolf1994722/GAEB/README.md

 * Dangl.AVA.Converter
 * Dangl.AVA.Converter.Excel

+> If you are already a customer with support contract, please see any of the packages documentation on how to set up the official NuGet feed for **DanglIT** packages.

 These packages are not included in this repository.
 This project is intended to demonstrate the usage of the Dangl.AVA and Dangl.GAEB libraries.